 The heterogeneous mix and match of chips with diverse process nodes is poised to become the chip industry’s next major innovation.
 Intel’s excellent packaging technical advantages will be better used when more semiconductor products transition from SoC to on-chip packaging solutions.
 He added.

-However, some reports have revealed that Intel has also turned over certain support units to TSMC for the mass manufacture of the new Meteor Lake client computing products.
+However, some reports have revealed that Intel has also turned over certain support units to TSMC to mass manufacture the new Meteor Lake client computing products.

-Intel has made explicit plans for large-scale investment in new plants, but the construction and assembly of new cutting-edge fabs will take several years.
-Chip units produced by external foundries will play a larger part in Intel’s products in the coming years.
+Intel has made explicit plans for large-scale investment in new plants, but constructing and assembling new cutting-edge fabs will take several years.
+In the coming years, chip units produced by external foundries will play a larger part in Intel’s products.

 Stuart Pann maintained that: “It is critical to have a supply chain that is both agile and resilient.
 To ensure that our clients’ short-term supply needs are addressed, we will use all available ways.”